zeekus/textfiles/pschism_build_document_with_spack.md

   3. When compilng the pshism binary, a custom CMake file that does not exist can cause CMake to fail without providing an error message.
 It is essential to   verify the existence of the custom CMake file to prevent potential issues.

-  4. *Pshism modules* For the ICM test we need 4 modules enabled in the SCHISM.local.build.
+  4. *Pshism modules* For the ICM test with the Pschism binary we need 4 modules enabled in the SCHISM.local.build.
      Note ParMETRIS is referenced as off to build ParMETIS and subpart.
      ```bash
      set(NO_PARMETIS OFF CACHE BOOLEAN "Turn off ParMETIS")